amorey/kubetail/modules/dashboard/README.md

 # Kubetail Dashboard Server

-Go-based HTTP server that serves up the Kubetail dashboard frontend and handles its backend web requests
+Go-based HTTP server that serves up the Kubetail dashboard frontend and handles the dashboard's backend requests

 ## Overview